paicoin/pai-rpc-explorer/README.md

 ## Prerequisites

-1. Install and run a full, archiving node - [instructions](https://bitcoin.org/en/full-node).
-Ensure that your bitcoin node has full transaction indexing enabled (`txindex=1`) and the RPC server enabled (`server=1`).
+1. Install and run a full, archiving node - [instructions](https://paicoin.org/en/full-node).
+Ensure that your paicoin node has full transaction indexing enabled (`txindex=1`) and the RPC server enabled (`server=1`).
-2. Synchronize your node with the Bitcoin network (you *can* use this tool while your node is still sychronizing, but some pages may fail).
+2. Synchronize your node with the Paicoin network (you *can* use this tool while your node is still sychronizing, but some pages may fail).
 3. Install a "recent" version of Node.js (8+ recommended).

 ## Install / Run